 Audrey K. Berenson, from Exeter, New Hampshire, will graduate from the University of New Hampshire (UNH) in 2019 with a degree in biomedical science and a focus in medical microbiology.
 Audrey received a Summer Undergraduate Research Fellowship (SURF) for 2017 after working in Dr. Steve Jones’s lab for over a year.
 Her research topic on bacteria in local oysters derived from her interest in microbiology.
 “Vibrio parahaemolyticus is odd and fascinating, and I thoroughly enjoyed learning more about it,” she says.
 Audrey also learned that conducting research requires a lot of decision making, both before a project starts and throughout the entire process, as unexpected issues arise and plans need to be adapted and altered.
 As she moved on to preparing for UNH’s Undergraduate Research Conference and writing for Inquiry, she hoped others would benefit by learning about microorganisms around us, and how our impact on the world can affect the food we eat.
 Audrey is planning for a career in infectious disease research.
 “I would love to take part in research that has an effect on policy to better protect our environment and its inhabitants, including people.”

-Stephen Jones has been at the University of New Hampshire (UNH) for thirty years and is currently a research associate professor in the Department of Natural Resources and the Environment (NRESS) and associate director of the New Hampshire Sea Grant Program.
+Dr. Stephen Jones is a scientist with the New Hampshire Agricultural Experiment Station, which is part of the University of New Hampshire's College of Life Sciences and Agriculture.
+Jones has been at UNH for thirty years and is currently a research associate professor in the Department of Natural Resources and the Environment (NRESS) and associate director of the New Hampshire Sea Grant Program.
 He specializes in environmental microbiology and has been studying the ecology of Vibrio species in estuarine ecosystems since 1989.
-In his time at UNH, Dr. Jones has mentored many undergraduate researchers.
+In his time at UNH, Jones has mentored many undergraduate researchers.
 He says Audrey’s project included all of what is expected in conducting environmental research: problems with measurements, unexpected results, and plenty of life experience.
-On writing for Inquiry, Dr. Jones says, “It is very useful for Audrey to learn to write first for scientists and then for broad audiences, and to see and appreciate the differences.”
+On writing for Inquiry, Jones says, “It is very useful for Audrey to learn to write first for scientists and then for broad audiences, and to see and appreciate the differences.”